 My research focuses on social justice issues.
 In general, I am interested in the disparities or inequalities that exist between individuals and groups in terms of status, power, and outcomes (e.g., income) in the workplace.
-I am a Senior Fellow of the Canadian Institute for Advanced Research in the Successful Societies Program.
+I am an Alumni of the Canadian Institute for Advanced Research in the Successful Societies Program.
 My work with the Successful Societies program has led me to develop an interdisciplinary perspective on issues of inequality.

 I am investigating how the degree to which people experience of inequality at work (e.g., in pay, status, decision-making power) affects their well-being, performance, and health.
 I am really intrigued by the processes through which too much inequality might hurt people, groups, and organizations.
 Negative effects likely operate through stress processes and social relations (e.g., increased competition, decreased trust).
 Thus, I am studying how inequality negatively affects people within organizations.

 I have long-term interests in who is more (vs. less) likely to want to maintain and promote inequality.
 A lot of my previous research has focused on understanding the nature of prejudice (i.e., racism and sexism).
 I study both explicit (i.e., deliberate, controllable) and implicit (i.e., automatic, less controllable) prejudice and how and when they lead to discrimination when making outcome allocation decisions (e.g., who should be hired or promoted).

 In addition, I study the effects of prejudice and discrimination for those who are stigmatized.
 I recently published a paper on the effects of stigmatization on devalued group members' health, well-being, and performance.
 I used a stress and coping model to explore when people are more vulnerable to the negative effects of stigmatization and when people are more likely to demonstrate resilience.